karlchris/data-engineering/docs/data-modeling/dimensional-modeling/README.md

 **Operational databases**, also known as Online transaction processing databases (OLTP), are optimized for processing transactions and providing the best application performance to users.

+!!! info

-> Additionally, operational database extensively use normalized structure because an update or insert transaction only affects one table in a database.
+    Additionally, operational database extensively use normalized structure because an update or insert transaction only affects one table in a database.

 ### Drawbacks